Galaxy25/Galaxy25/README.md

 I'm passionate about solving problems and learning

-The curren team captain for the Tigard High School OPGC Game Jam 2022-2023
+The current team captain for the Tigard High School OPGC Game Jam 2022-2023

 # Other Platforms